harish0201/metamplicon/README.md

 ````

 Usage:
-1. correct_bidirectional.sh: Correcting orientation of paired reads in case "orient.fwd" doesnt work.
-Will later check for single ended reads.
-2. Use untrimmed reads only
+1. Use untrimmed reads only
-sh correct_bidirectional.sh primer1 primer2 /path/to/seqkit /path/to/bbmap #no.of.processes
+2. sh correct_bidirectional.sh primer1 primer2 /path/to/seqkit /path/to/bbmap #no.of.processes

 Caveats:
 1. Some data loss is expected, if either primers are not sequenced through.
-2. seqkit uses a single thread. #no.of.processes refers to the number of samples processed in parallel
+2. seqkit uses a single thread. #no.of.processes refers to the number of samples processed in parallel.
+Feel free to increase the number of threads (n) using `-j n` by editing the shell script after each seqkit invocation